-2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.

-1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.

-0 There are no efforts at the medical school to make lab spaces more sustainable.
+- Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - There are no efforts at the medical school to make lab spaces more sustainable.

-Score explanation: The university does have a Green Lab certification, but it is currently getting updated as it needs to be much more comprehensive.
-The medical school could access resources particularly on environmental sustainability in lab spaces, however the current link does not provide direct access to information on lab sustainability, nor is this flyer directly from OSUCOM.
+The university does have a Green Lab certification, but it is currently getting updated as it needs to be much more comprehensive.
+The medical school could access resources particularly on environmental sustainability in lab spaces, however the current link does not provide direct access to information on lab sustainability, nor is this flier directly from OSUCOM.

 11. Does your institution's endowment portfolio investments include fossil-fuel companies?
-4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
-3 No, the institution is entirely divested from fossil fuels.
-2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.

-1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
-0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
-Score explanation: OSUCOM has not made a public effort to divest with fossil-fuel companies, nor
+- The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives. - 3 The institution is entirely divested from fossil fuels. - The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments. - The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment. - Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.

-Score explanation: OSUCOM has not made a public effort to divest with fossil-fuel companies, nor have student organizations taken on this initiative.
+OSUCOM has not made a public effort to divest with fossil-fuel companies, nor have student organizations taken on this initiative.